angular/angular/aio/content/tutorial/toh-pt5.md

 <code-example header="src/app/app-routing.module.ts (updated)" path="toh-pt5/src/app/app-routing.module.1.ts"></code-example>

-First, the `app-routing.module.ts` file imports `RouterModule` and `Routes` so the application can have routing functionality.
+First, the `app-routing.module.ts` file imports `RouterModule` and `Routes` so the application can have routing capability.
-The next import, `HeroesComponent`, will give the Router somewhere to go once you configure the routes.
+The next import, `HeroesComponent`, gives the Router somewhere to go once you configure the routes.

 Notice that the `CommonModule` references and `declarations` array are unnecessary, so are no longer part of `AppRoutingModule`.
 The following sections explain the rest of the `AppRoutingModule` in more detail.